Scanning gate microscopy in graphene nanostructures: SGM correction in a metallic armchair graphene nanoribbon

 In Fig.~\ref{fig:SGMfV}(a), we present the numerically obtained SGM correction as a function of the tip strength $u_{\rm T}$ (scaled by the hopping constant $\mathtt{t}$) when the tip of fixed size $d = 20\, a_0$ is placed on the axis of the strip (at $x=W/2$ with the coordinate system of Fig.~\ref{fig:lattice}) for three cases where the unperturbed conductance is in the first (blue solid line), second (red solid line), and third (purple solid line) plateau (points $P_1$, $P_2$, and $P_3$ of Fig.~\ref{fig:TvsE}, respectively).

-The first remarkable feature is that when only the zero transverse-energy mode is occupied, the SGM correction vanishes on the scale of the other curves (typically, $\delta G/G_0\sim-10^{-8}$).
+The first remarkable feature is that when only the zero-transverse-energy mode is occupied, the SGM correction vanishes on the scale of the other curves (typically, $\delta G/G_0\sim-10^{-8}$).
 This singularity, already noticed in Ref.~\cite{Mrenca_2015,*Mre_ca_Kolasi_ska_2022}, is consistent with Eq.~\eqref{eq:socpt2}, which dictates that the second-order conductance correction trivially vanishes in this case.
-Moreover, as we stress in Appendix \ref{sec:appendixC}, it can be shown that $\mathcal{U}_{a^{*},a^{*}}^{2,1}(\varepsilon,\varepsilon)=0$, without introducing all the approximations that lead to Eq.~\eqref{eq:socpt2}, and independently of the characteristics of the tip-potential ($u_{\rm T}$ and $d$), provided it is long-ranged.
+Moreover, as we stress in Appendix \ref{sec:appendixC}, it can be shown that $\mathcal{U}_{a^{*},a^{*}}^{2,1}(\varepsilon,\varepsilon)=0$, without introducing all the approximations that lead to Eq.~\eqref{eq:socpt2}, and independently of the characteristics of the tip potential ($u_{\rm T}$ and $d$), provided it is long ranged.
 The result is indeed valid for an arbitrary long-range disorder potential.
 This leads to the concept of nearly perfect single-channel conduction for armchair GNRs \cite{Yamamoto2009}, as the higher-order terms in the perturbation expansion cannot in principle be ruled out, since other matrix elements do not vanish [see Eq.~\eqref{eq:meotp7}].
-Invoking the time-symmetry breaking operated by the boundary conditions in the case of metallic armchair GNRs, Ref.~\cite{Wurm2012} proposed that the zero transverse-energy mode in armchair GNRs is a perfectly conducting channel.
+Invoking the time-symmetry breaking operated by the boundary conditions in the case of metallic armchair GNRs, Ref.~\cite{Wurm2012} proposed that the zero-transverse-energy mode in armchair GNRs is a perfectly conducting channel.

 The distinction between a perfectly conducting channel and a nearly perfect conducting one is delicate from the numerical point of view \cite{Wurm2012}.
-Indeed, the small values of $\delta G$ in Fig.~\ref{fig:SGMfV}(a) are affected by the finite-size effects due to the long-range tip-potential extending up to the leads in our simulations with a finite extent along the $y$ direction, as well as by the fact that the potential of the numerical calculations has a finite range and therefore mixes the graphene valleys.
-However, from the theoretical point of view, the perfect conduction of the zero transverse-energy channel can be addressed by going to higher order in the perturbation expansion.
+Indeed, the small values of $\delta G$ in Fig.~\ref{fig:SGMfV}(a) are affected by the finite-size effects due to the long-range tip potential extending up to the leads in our simulations with a finite extent along the $y$ direction, as well as by the fact that the potential of the numerical calculations has a finite range and therefore mixes the graphene valleys.
+However, from the theoretical point of view, the perfect conduction of the zero-transverse-energy channel can be addressed by going to higher order in the perturbation expansion.